JadKaedBey/newsapp/README.md

 </div>

 ### Link Opening Demo
-A GIF demonstrating the app's functionality of opening a news link in an external browser:
+A GIF demonstrating the app's functionality of opening a news link in an external browser or in a WebView:

 <div style="display: flex; justify-content: center;">
     <img src="/images/link-demo.gif" alt="Link Opening Demo" width="80%">